cloudsecnetwork/configxpert/README.md

 pip install -r requirements.txt
 ```

 4. The generated security report will be displayed on the console.
+You can also reference the location for you own config files instea.
 ```
-python main.py
+ python main.py -f "data/device_config.txt"
 ```

 ## Customizing Security Checks